-With so many new graphic design books published all the time, it can be tough to know which ones you need in your studio – and which ones simply aren't worth your precious cash.
+With so many new graphic design books published all the time, it can be tough to know which ones you need on your bookshelf – and which ones probably aren't worth your precious cash.
 So we've done the hard work for you.

-Whether you're after a present for yourself or a graphic designer friend, or simply want to bulk up the office bookshelf, here are the 10 of the best graphic design books to read in 2017.
+Whether you're after a present for yourself or a graphic designer friend, or simply want to bulk up your studio bookshelf, here are the 10 of the best graphic design books to read this year.

 - Editors: Tony Brook & Adrian Shaughnessy

 Dubbed the most influential female graphic designer on the planet, Paula Scher needs little introduction.
 This stunning monograph from Unit Editions - 2,000 copies of which are available for pre order - covers the Pentagram partner’s early days in the music industry as an art director with CBS and Atlantic records, the launch of her first studio, and her 25-year engagement with Pentagram.

 According to the editors, the book is also a visual record of contemporary New York’s urban fabric, “indelibly transformed by the designer’s innovative approach to environmental graphics and identity design: from MoMA to Charter Schools; from the High Line to Shake Shack”.

 The 326-page book includes a long interview with Scher, and sections dedicated to her socially and politically motivated posters, New York Times Op-Ed illustrations and campaign work.
 We can’t wait to get our hands on a copy.

 Celebrated type foundry and design studio House Industries released this 400-page book in 2017.
 Packed with stories, case studies and handy advice, it’s dedicated to answering the question: where do you find inspiration?

 The books offers a fascinating dive into the minds of co-founders Andy Cruz and Rich Roat, and type designer Ken Barber – and it comes with a foreword from JJ Abrams, too.